-Remote work has seen a rise in popularity in recent years (especially now).
-More companies are offering remote options for employees because it saves them money and has proven to be beneficial to employee health and happiness, according to research done by FlexJobs and Global Workplace Analytics.
-Plus, with the world working from home due to social distancing, more companies are realizing the importance of flexibility.
+Even before COVID-19, remote work was becoming more popularity.
+Now, more companies than ever are offering remote options for employees because it saves them money and it’s become the norm.
+It has also proven to be beneficial to employee health and happiness, according to research done by FlexJobs and Global Workplace Analytics.

 If you are looking to find a remote design job that can provide you the flexibility and commute-free lifestyle you desire, check out this step-by-step guide.